 I’ve realized that there are two types of people in this world when it comes to Dave Ramsey and his approach on money.
 Haters and die hards.
 I’m definitely a die hard.
 Seriously it saved our lives.
 Don’t be a hater!
 At least give it a shot before you join the haters club for heavens sake.
 Bless the soul that gave this to us as a wedding present.
 Somehow there is enough motivation in this book to get my stubborn self moving, so it can for you too.
 It is such an easy read too.
 I had it finished in three evenings.
-Most of what I do with our finances now is from this book or an idea that has now morphed into something else that is tailored to our lifestyle.
+A lot of what I do with our finances now is from Total Money Makeover or an idea that has now morphed into something else that is tailored to our lifestyle.
 I’m definitely not the cheerleader type, but I would be for this book in a heartbeat.
-This book is that big of a deal, that important and that life changing people.
+Total Money Makeover is that big of a deal, that important and that life changing people.
 He walks you through, detail by detail, on what you are possibly doing wrong, and exactly how to fix it.
 He tears down many lies you don’t realize you are believing, like, your neighbor has more money than you because he drives a nice car, has a nice house, or a boat.
 The mental battle of finances is 90% of the problem anyway.
 He helps you understand different loan types, interest and best practices when getting a mortgage.
 Don’t like to read?
 Listen to it instead.
 It seriously is worth every penny.
 If you only do this and nothing else from this list, I will be absolutely thrilled because you will be well on your way to brighter days.
 And no, Dave is not sponsoring me to promote this for him.
 It is just pure goodness that I want everyone to know about.
 Absolutely life changing…for the better!!

 Change Your Mindset.